awsdocs/aws-systems-manager-user-guide/doc_source/automation-actions.md

 Required: No

 TagSpecifications
 The tags to apply to the resources during launch\.
 You can only tag instances and volumes at launch\.
 The specified tags are applied to all instances or volumes that are created during launch\.
-To tag an instance after it has been launched, use the [aws:createTags](#automation-action-createtag) action\.
+To tag an instance after it has been launched, use the [aws:createTags – Create tags for AWS resources](#automation-action-createtag) action\.
 Type: MapList \(For more information, see [TagSpecification](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_TagSpecification.html)\.\)
 Required: No